 New Hampshire natives, and others in New England…

 prefer to call a milkshake, a “frappe.”
 It is one of my favorite “slanguage” words.
+I first wrote about the origin of this drink in 2006 and recently decided to revisit the origin of the frappe.

 The word itself appears to be either French or Greek in origin, and became popularly used in New England around the late 1800s into the early 1900s.
 This exactly matches the time frame in which New England experienced a great influx of immigrants from both the countries of Canada (many of whom were French-speaking) and from Greece.
 These newly arrived families quickly found jobs at the many mills that had sprung up all along the Merrimack valley in New Hampshire and Massachusetts.